Project 4: A Scheme Interpreter

 Test your understanding of how these components fit together by unlocking the

-tests for eval_apply
+tests for eval_apply.

 python3 ok -q eval_apply -u